BikeOttawa/OSM-Bike-Ottawa-Tagging-Guide/README.md

 If maintained: [seasonal]=no <br> If not plowed: [seasonal]=yes and add a conditional restriction of [access:conditional][access:conditional]=no @ Dec-Mar to indicate the period when the way is typically unavailable <br> If poorly plowed: add a conditional restriction of [smoothness:conditional][smoothness]=bad @ Dec-Mar

+## Flooding

+Use [flood_prone]=yes <br> If the flooding is a predictable annual event, you may wish to add conditional access restrictions to indicate times of the year when the way should be avoided; example: [access:conditional][access:conditional]=no @ May 1-15

 ## Parking

 | Feature                    | OSM Scheme                | Photos     |